getnikola/nikola/docs/manual.rst

        1. Support for submenus is theme-dependent.
 Only one level of submenus is supported.

-       2. Some themes, including the default Bootstrap 3 theme, may present issues if the menu is too large.  (in ``bootstrap3``, the navbar can grow too large and cover contents.)
+       2. Some themes, including the default Bootstrap theme, may present issues if the menu is too large.  (in Bootstrap, the navbar can grow too large and cover contents.)

        3. If you link to directories, make sure to follow ``STRIP_INDEXES``.
 If it’s set to ``True``, end your links with a ``/``, otherwise end them